k3jph/corona/_posts/2018-02-02-postponing-american-elections-doesnt-work.md

 Senate, just the opposite of the analysis in the case of the House of Representatives.

-This all takes us to the election of the President and Vice-President[2.
-As an aside, the title of the "Vice-President" actually has a hyphen in it.
-Get it right, people.]
-Any states organizing a presidential election and holding a meeting of electors would presumably publish results.
+This all takes us to the election of the President and Vice-President.{% fn %}  Any states organizing a presidential election and holding a meeting of electors would presumably publish results.
 Electors' meetings for each state are held within the state and the results forwarded to Congress.
 The official count happens